Advertising to Children

 - Red Rooster (pdf - 124 KB)

-The RCMI and QSRI are supported by a public and independent complaints program managed by the Advertising Standards Bureau (ASB).
+The RCMI and QSRI are supported by a public and independent complaints program managed by Ad Standards.

-Any member of the community who has a concern regarding a signatory’s advertising can lodge a complaint with ASB by visiting www.adstandards.com.au.
+Any member of the community who has a concern regarding a signatory’s advertising can lodge a complaint with Ad Standards by visiting www.adstandards.com.au.

 Compliance and Activity Reports